storefront-x/storefront-x/docs/modules/vue-router.md

 ## `SfxAppOutlet` component

-Used in special `$app.vue` page to define where the rest of the app should be rendered.
+Used in special `$app.vue` page, to define where the rest of the app should be rendered.

 ### Example